Bride steadies hand as she reads vows in Redwood Park in Arcata, California during elopement

 Picturesque college town nestled in the Redwoods – yes, it does remind me of the opening scenes of a horror movie because it’s so cute.

-A Redwood Forest in the city
+A Redwood Forest in the City

 If Endor had sidewalks.